tplive/xhelg-stats/README.md

 The points-table is generated with short-codes and poinsts and stored in a CSV file.
 You can then use Excel to create a "pretty" report, see example.

 TODO:
-- Vil ha en HTML rapport som kan publiseres rett på nettside.
+- Want HTML report to publish online.
-- Vil ha en dynamisk, sorterbar rapport, med link på hver cache og cacher.
+- Want dynamic, sortable report, linked to each cache and geocacher.
-- Vil se om Project GC har noe som kan benyttes.
+- Want to see if Project GC has anything, or can make anything for this purpose.